hexablock/fidias/README.md

 - Completely distributed and decentralized with no single-points-of-failure
 - Distributed Write-Ahead-Log for consensus
 - Distributed Hash Table
-- Distributed Content-Addressable block based storage
+- Distributed Content-Addressable-Storage
 - Automatic data de-duplication

+### In Development

 - Automatic replication and healing
+- Data balancing and rebalancing

 ### Development